Business Recovery Options: Administration vs Liquidation

 Liquidation for your company might be considered when remaining debts outweigh assets, marking the end of a company.
 In some cases, compulsory liquidation is initiated by creditors through the courts.

 Understanding the differences between entering administration and liquidation is essential.
-While administration aims to rescue the business, liquidation focuses on dissolving it.
+Whilst administration aims to rescue the business, liquidation focuses on dissolving it.

 Companies should speak to an insolvency expert to navigate this situation.
 Obtaining advice from a licensed insolvency practitioner can help determine the best course of action, ensuring all options are evaluated before the company's liquidation.